oauthstuff/draft-ietf-oauth-security-topics/documenthistory.md

    -20

    * Improved description of authorization code injection attacks and PKCE protection
+   * Removed recommendation for MTLS in discussion (not reflected in actual Recommendations section)
    * Reworded "placeholder" text in security considerations.
    * Alphabetized list of names and fixed unicode problem
    * Explained Clickjacking
    * Explained Open Redirectors
    * Clarified references to attacker model by including a link to (#secmodel)
    * Clarified description of "CSRF tokens" and reference to RFC6819
    * Described that OIDC can prevent access token injection
+   * Updated references

    -19